 Are psychoanalysis and psychotherapy different?

-Psychoanalysis and psychotherapy are different in a number of basic and essential ways.
-Yet, all the psychotherapy or psychoanalysis I practice is psychoanalytic therapy.
-Your current problems will be understood in light of your unique history, your particular vulnerabilities, as well as how your “child mind” interpreted your early experiences.
+Yes, psychoanalysis and psychotherapy are different.
+Yet, the psychotherapy or psychoanalysis I practice is psychoanalytic therapy.
+Your psychological struggles will be understood in light of your unique history, vulnerabilities, and how your “child mind” interpreted your early experiences.

-Psychoanalysis, by virtue of the usual 3, 4, or 5 sessions per week, allows a deeper and more active structure for working out your symptoms and problems.
-The benefit of working together often is that each session is soon followed by another session.
-In this way, we have the chance to deepen the understanding we achieve in any given session.
+Psychoanalysis, because we meet for 3, 4, or 5 sessions per week, allows a deeper and more active structure for working out your symptoms and problems.
+Having each session soon followed by another session helps to contain anxiety and deepen the understanding we achieve in each session.

 Psychotherapy, with fewer weekly sessions, may not go to the same depth as psychoanalysis.
 The thoroughness of psychoanalysis generally offers a chance for more lasting change.
-Yet, change depends on many personal factors, including motivation for change and a capacity for insight.
-Plus, anyone I work with, at whatever frequency, will be given the benefit of my psychoanalytic training and understanding.
+Yet, change depends on many personal factors, including motivation and a capacity for insight.
+I offer my psychoanalytic understanding to everyone I work with, at whatever frequency.

-Most importantly, I’m respectful of your financial limitations as well as your desire to engage or not to engage in the frequency of psychoanalysis.
-I believe in the effectiveness of psychoanalysis, but I also work very actively in each and every psychotherapy session to help you achieve the results and change you need.
+Most importantly, I respect your financial limitations as well as your desire to engage or not to engage in the frequency of psychoanalysis.
+I believe in the effectiveness of psychoanalysis, but I also work actively in every psychotherapy session to help you achieve the results and change you need.

 How long will I need to come for psychotherapy?

-Therapy is about change and change takes time and trust.
-Building a trusting relationship with me doesn’t happen overnight; and the importance of trust can’t be underestimated.
+There is no set amount of time for psychotherapy.
+Change takes time and a trusting relationship with me.
+Neither occurs quickly.
 Effective psychotherapy is an emotional, not a cognitive, process.

-Of course, everyone wants solutions; but there are no quick answers.
-For therapy to be successful we must honor whatever pace you need to get to the feelings and experiences that we must understand.
-Trust is a “holding place” for this feeling work to be done.
+Everyone wants solutions, but there are no quick answers.
+For successful therapy, it’s important to honor whatever pace you need to open up the feelings and experiences that need to be understood.

-Lasting solutions come out of closely understanding all the feelings you had to find ways (for good reasons) to avoid.
-These feelings have deep roots and, for real change to occur, it’s necessary to take the time needed to link those feelings to your current symptoms, your difficulties in relationships, and with the ways you feel about yourself.
+Lasting solutions come out of closely understanding the feelings you had to (for good reasons) avoid.
+Feelings have deep roots and, for real change to occur, it’s necessary to take the time needed to link those feelings to your current symptoms, relationship difficulties, and ways you feel about yourself.

-Because of this, I can’t give you a set time frame for any given therapy.
-Each therapy unfolds in its own way.
-As we work together, we will find what you personally need.
+Because of this, each therapy unfolds in its own way.
+As we work together, we’ll find what you need.

 Will I see results quickly?

-From the beginning of our work together, I’ll actively focus on the specific details of your symptoms and their links to your history.
-If you feel understood in a new way, maybe even in a way your problems haven’t been understood before, it is very likely that you’ll feel some relief of your most urgent symptoms fairly quickly.
-Real, lasting change takes time, though, and is much more than symptom relief.
+From the beginning of our work together, I’ll actively focus on the specific details of your symptoms and their links to your early history.
+If you feel understood in a new way, maybe even in a way your problems haven’t been understood before, you should feel some relief fairly quickly.
+Lasting change takes time, though, and is much more than symptom relief.

-We’ll establish a regular schedule for our work together.
-I’ll respect whatever you want and can manage.
-Yet, if you have a lot going on in your mind and in your life, once-a-week therapy might make you feel you only have enough time to “catch-me-up” on what’s happened during the week.
-If you are able to work with me at least twice a week, therapy will unfold with less pressure and you’ll see results more quickly.
+We’ll set a regular schedule.
+I’ll respect whatever you can manage.
+Yet, if you have a lot going on in your mind and your life, once-a-week therapy might make you feel you only have enough time to “catch me up” on what’s happened during the week.
+If you can work with me at least twice a week, therapy will unfold with less pressure and you’ll see results more quickly.

 Do you prescribe or recommend medication?

 I’m a psychologist with a Ph.D., not an M.D., so I don’t prescribe medication.
 If medication is something you wish to try, are already on, or need for immediate relief of depression, anxiety, or panic attacks, I work with several psychiatrists.
-I will give you a referral for a medication consultation and the over-seeing of your medication needs.
+I will give you a referral for a medication consultation.

 Many of the patients I work with don’t want to take medication and find they don’t need to.
-If we meet frequently enough to provide the necessary supportive psychotherapy and understanding for your acute symptoms, you may not need medication either.
+If we meet frequently enough to provide the necessary supportive psychotherapy and understanding of your acute symptoms, you may not need medication.

-Medication, in any psychological situation, is not a substitute for therapy.
-Although medication can be useful, it only serves to offer temporary symptomatic relief.
-Resolution of persistent depression, anxiety of any form, or panic attacks comes from in-depth understanding and working out of the root causes of your symptoms.
+Medication, though, is not a substitute for therapy.
+Although medication can be useful, it only offers temporary symptomatic relief.
+Resolution of persistent depression, anxiety of any form, or panic attacks comes from in-depth understanding and working out the root causes of your symptoms.

 What are your fees?

-This is another one of those very important therapy questions, of course.
-But I like to discuss fees personally, either in our initial telephone conversation or, preferably, in our complimentary 25-minute Zoom consultation.
-If I’m not able to meet your financial needs, I will do my best to recommend a therapist or clinic that can offer you the help you’re looking for.
+Although I know this is an essential therapy question, I discuss fees personally in our initial telephone conversation or, preferably, in our complimentary 25-minute Zoom consultation.
+If I cannot meet your financial needs, I’ll do my best to recommend a therapist or clinic that can.
+Let’s talk.

 Let’s talk.